 Copperheads are one of the few reptiles out there capable of undergoing a process known as parthenogenesis.
 This means that females are able to fertilize eggs and thus produce offspring without the help of a male copperhead.

 Although they’re considered top predators in the snake world, copperheads can actually be fairly docile unless hunting or threatened.
-During hibernation, they’ve even been known to share dens with other types of snakes, such as rattlesnakes and black rat snakes.
+During hibernation, they share dens with other types of snakes, such as rattlesnakes and black rat snakes.

 3. Eastern Garter Snake

 |Scientific Name||Thamnophis sirtalis|

 |Appearance||Various colors with three stripes running along the body|

 The eastern garter snake is one of many different species of garter snake.
 They’re also one of the more common snakes in the Chesapeake Bay basin.
 They can be seen most in the southern regions of the basin.